Updated: 14 July 2022

 Data: Identity, Contact, Transaction, Profile, Device

-Lawful basis: Contract, Legal obligation, Legitimate interests (to keep our records updated, delight our customers and improve our product)
+Lawful basis: Contract, Legal obligation, Legitimate interests (to keep our records updated and improve our product)

 *Please note we may record your calls with our customer services team for training and monitoring purposes.